Constitution & By-Laws

 SECTION I. BOARD OF DIRECTORS

-made by a board member may be overridden by vote.
-The
+Any unilateral decision made by a board member may be overridden by vote

-descriptions and responsibilities of these offices are
+of the Company.
+The descriptions and responsibilities of these offices are

 1.)
 The Chief of Staff shall preside over civil meetings and disciplinary hearings, and is responsible for preparing an agenda for such proceedings.

 2.)
-The Chief of Staff is empowered to authorize payment of any debt not exceeding $50 United States currency, or $850 Confederate States currency.
+The Chief of Staff is empowered to authorize payment of any debt not exceeding fifty dollars United States currency, or eight-hundred fifty dollars Confederate States currency.

 of Staff may appoint committee members and temporarily fill vacant civil offices

 1.)
-The Adjutant shall assume all responsibilities of the chief executive officer whenever the Chief of Staff is unable to discharge the duties of that office.
+The Adjutant shall assume all responsibilities of the chief executive officer if the Chief of Staff is unable to discharge the duties of that office.